New Jersey Conservation Foundation

 The New Jersey Conservation Foundation is a private non-profit organization that works to preserve land and natural resources in the state of New Jersey.
-Since its founding in 1960, the Foundation has protected 125,000 acres of open space, farmland, and parks.
+Since its founding in 1960, the Foundation has protected 140,000 acres of open space, farmland, and parks.

 History

 The foundation was established in 1960 as the Great Swamp Committee.
 The goal of the committee was to prevent the building of a large airport in the Great Swamp.

+Land Stewardship

+As of May 2025 New Jersey Conservation Foundation managed 19 preserves throughout New Jersey: